 Each agency maintains credit files on more than 250,000,000 consumers.
 They do not share credit information with each other, so you are likely to have a unique credit report at each of these agencies.
 In turn, each of these credit reports can be used to calculate many different credit scores.
 Do not assume that your credit reports and scores are all the same.

 If you’re concerned about where your credit currently stands, you can check your three credit reports for free once a year.
-If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores that are updated monthly.
+If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores that are updated every 14 days.